barbagroup/snake-repro/MesnardBarba-CSiE.md

 Is it acceptable as a replication study?
 We think yes, but this is a judgement call.

+**Postmortem**.
+OpenFOAM solves the fluid equations using a finite-volume method in an unstructured grid, while our published study used an immersed boundary method in a stretched Cartesian grid.
+Comparing results obtained under such different conditions is a delicate operation.
+We made our best attempt at creating a fluid mesh for OpenFOAM that was of similar resolution near the body as we had used before.
+But unstructured grids are complex geometrical objects.
+Two meshes build with the same parameters will not be exactly the same, even.
+The complication of building a _good quality_ mesh is one of the reasons to prefer immersed boundary methods!

 ### Story 2: Other researchers' open-source codes come with traps

 Open-source research software can often be poorly documented and unsupported, and on occasion it can even be an unreadable mess.